Colorado youth sports melee latest in rising trend of parental aggression on the field

 Earlier this summer, a brawl involving a dozen parents and coaches erupted at a kids baseball game in Jefferson Country, Colo., when parents were unhappy with a call made by a 13-year-old umpire.

-The young umpire, Josh Cordova, had to remove himself and the 7-year-old players from the fight and to the outfield for safety as the melee kept escalating.
+The young umpire, Josh Cordova, had to remove himself and the 7-year-old players from the fight and to the outfield for safety, as the melee kept escalating.

 The first call reporting the June 15 fight came into the Lakewood Police at approximately 11:50 a.m. from an on-scene witness attending the game at the Westgate Elementary School baseball fields.